 In addition, reservoir operation is another important triggering factor, as shown in Fig. 7.
-Before the construction of the reservoir (1992), the slope unit where the landslide is located has moderate susceptibility, whereas the susceptibility increased to a very high level in 2002 and 2013.
-Although the reservoir is also a kind of human engineering activities, the landslide was triggered by the reservoir impoundment.
+Before the construction of the reservoir (1992), the slope unit where the landslide is located had moderate susceptibility, whereas the susceptibility increased to a very high level in 2002 and 2013.
+Although the reservoir is also a kind of human engineering activity, the landslide was triggered by the reservoir impoundment.
 The seasonal and periodic fluctuation of the reservoir water level has changed the seepage and softened the geotechnical properties, both of which can gradually destabilize the landslide.
-During field survey, the appearance of a large number of cracks was noticed on the ground of SLHL after the construction of the reservoir.
-A nearly decade-monitoring of deformation also indicated the slow but continuous movement of the landslide, with a velocity of approximately 1.6m/yr.
-In particular, the landslide movement shows an obvious intermittent characteristic: the movement accelerates in the rainy season in which period the reservoir water level generally drop down, while the movement often stops in other periods.
+During field survey, the appearance of a large number of cracks was noticed on the ground of the Shuanglong Lake landslide (SLLL, Fig. 6a) after the construction of the reservoir.
+Monitoring nearly a decade of deformation also indicated the slow but continuous movement of the landslide, with a velocity of approximately 1.6 m yr^{-1} .
+In particular, the landslide movement shows an obvious intermittent characteristic: the movement accelerates in the rainy season in which period the reservoir water level generally drops down, while the movement often stops in other periods.
 Obviously, the landslide is undergoing the creep deformation influenced by the reservoir water level combined with rainfall.
-In the final analysis, however, this kind of impact was not highlighted because the reservoir area was considered as a kind of HEAL.
-The change of the susceptibility of this slope unit was incorporated into the results of LUCC.
+In the final analysis, however, this kind of impact was not highlighted because the reservoir area was considered a kind of HEAL.
+The change in the susceptibility of this slope unit was incorporated into the results of LUCC.

-In order to study the impact of LUCC on landslide occurrence, the temporally and spatially differentiated information for both the landslide inventory and LUC maps are particularly important, while the other influencing factors were considered as being static.
-However, they have proven to be dynamic because they change significantly in a few decades.
-Especially, in populated areas, the topographic factors (i.e., slope angle, aspect, and profile curvature) can be altered by frequent earth movement processes (e.g., landslides, soil erosion, under cutting of slopes, etc.) in a short time.
+In order to study the impact of LUCC on landslide occurrence, the temporally and spatially differentiated information for both the landslide inventory and LUC maps is particularly important, while the other influencing factors were considered to be static.
+However, they have proven to be dynamic because they changed significantly in a few decades.
+Especially, in populated areas, the topographic factors (i.e., slope angle, aspect and profile curvature) can be altered by frequent earth movement processes (landslides, soil erosion, undercutting of slopes, etc.) in a short time.
 Therefore, a more accurate susceptibility result depends on good DEM data and influencing factor maps.
-Moreover, in landslide susceptibility evaluation, the LUC data integrates the controlling factors group, and are generally, directed by another factor input to the evaluation model.
+Moreover, in landslide susceptibility evaluation, the LUC data integrates the controlling factors group and are generally directed by another factor input to the evaluation model.
 In some cases, LUC data are used as a landslide conditioning factor (Meneses et al., 2019).
-For instance, the CORINE land cover (CLC) data are widely used for landslide susceptibility assessment in many regions in Europe because it is the only LUC data available (Ferance et al., 2007).
+For instance, the CORINE Land Cover (CLC) data are widely used for landslide susceptibility assessment in many regions in Europe because they are the only LUC data available (Feranec et al., 2007).
 A similar situation happens in the analysis of 1992 in this study.
 The RS data with low resolution caused the inherent uncertainties of the obtained LUC maps, which was subsequently taken into the landslide susceptibility model.
 Even though it has tried to reduce such uncertainties by decreasing the amount of LUC categories and using the classification method of images with better accuracy, the final LS zonation results still have to deal with a considerable amount of uncertainties.
-As a consequence, it seems not to be important to compare different models of improving the accuracy of landslide susceptibility evaluation.
-For example, Schmaltz et al. (2017) have recommended applying easily interpretable multi-variable model or generalized additive models, which is in accordance with the model used in this study.
+As a consequence, the comparison between LRM and WEM does not seem to be important for improving the accuracy of the landslide susceptibility evaluation in this study.
+For example, Schmaltz et al. (2017) have recommended applying an easily interpretable multivariable model or generalized additive models, which is in accordance with the model used in this study.

-6. Conclusion
+6 Conclusion